rednafi/scradium/README.md

 	"articleTitle" : "Guitar-Set, a New Dataset for Music Information Retrieval", "articleLink" : "https://medium.com/center-for-data-science/guitar-set-a-new-dataset-for-music-information-retrieval-41b7861a87d7?source=collection_archive---------0-----------------------"
 }
-### Quirks
-* In the default settings, the bots will only collect 2018-2019, January - March data

-* To increase data collection range or add new sources, add them in the in `link_scrap/link_scrap/spiders/sources.py` file

 ### content_scrap
 Collects the contents of the links aggregated via the `link_scrap` bot